hashbite/consent-manager/packages/docs/docs/new-structure.md

 * other todos
   * maybe its the way we store the tracking in our hooks @stanford & @maneframe why tracking stays active even when user denies (set reference of object ot null is not acutally deleting the object from ram?)
+    * !!! we have to reload the page to be SURE that nothing is tracked anymore
   * actively ask for co contributors in readme and on website
-  * can we do some seo for our docs page?
+  * DONE - can we do some seo for our docs page?
+  * when linking hashbite, also offer payed services on a hourly rate